ooyala/chromecast-sample-receiver/README.md

-# Chromecast Receiver + OOyala Player v4
+# Chromecast Receiver + Ooyala Player v4
 This repository contains the implementation of Google cast sdk as a receiver for video playback through Chromecast devices.
-It has an adaptation of OOyala Player v4.
+It has an adaptation of Ooyala Player v4.

 ## Prerequisites
 - Read the developer documentation at http://support.ooyala.com/developers/documentation/concepts/chromecast_and_ooyala.html